Committee Opinion | Doc. 12899 | 17 April 2012

 11. The still unresolved human rights and security situation in the region is one of the reasons why exiled Chechens in particular, hundreds of thousands of whom still live in other regions of Russia and outside the Russian Federation, are still hesitating to return home, despite the difficulties – including sometimes blunt racist prejudice – they face in their new places of residence and their feelings of homesickness.

 12. According to testimony I have received from exiled Chechens, the authorities in Grozny send out discomforting and confusing signals.
 On the one hand, persons living in exile are warmly invited to return home, and even offered the provision of housing, sometimes even a car, in the event of their return.
-On the other hand, they are threatened in case of refusal by “envoys” who employ increasing pressure – for example by repeatedly intercepting them in the street, blocking their way, or expressing threats against family members who remained in the country.
-The fatal outcome of another case of an exiled opponent who ignored urgent calls to return – Umar Israilov – is well-known.
+On the other hand, they are threatened in case of refusal by “envoys” who employ increasing pressure – for example by repeatedly intercepting them in the street, blocking their way, or expressing threats against family members who have remained in the country.
+The fatal outcome of another case of an exiled opponent who ignored urgent calls to return – Umar Israilov – is well known.
 He was gunned down in the street in Vienna.
 His murderers – Chechens – were arrested by the Austrian police and convicted by a Viennese court.
 But this trial failed to shed light on the background of this murder, despite the courageous intervention, as an expert witness, of our former colleague Mr Dick Marty.

 13. A report submitted by Pax Christi in December 2011 documents a number of specific cases of threats and pressure against exiled Chechens in Poland and describes the somewhat surprising ease of co-operation between members of, respectively, Polish and Russian Chechen services based on long-standing personal ties.
 The perceived ease of movement of “kadyrovtsy” in Poland and elsewhere generates a feeling of deep insecurity and distrust vis-à-vis the authorities among exiled Chechens.